 Will AI completely replace human recruiters by 2030?

-No. The Bureau of Labor Statistics projects 6% job growth for HR specialists through 2034 - twice the national average.
+No. Will AI replace recruiters entirely?
+The employment data gives a clear answer: the Bureau of Labor Statistics projects 6% job growth for HR specialists through 2034, twice the national average.
 AI automates repetitive tasks like resume screening and initial outreach, but hiring still requires human judgment for relationship building, cultural fit evaluation, and closing candidates.
 The industry is shifting toward AI-augmented recruiting, not AI-only recruiting.

 What recruiting tasks is AI best at handling?